qdrant/landing_page/qdrant-landing/content/documentation/guides/optimize.md

 })
 ```

-- `hnsw_ef` - controls the number of neighbors to visit during search.
-The higher the value, the more accurate and slower the search will be.
-Recommended range is 32-512.
-- `exact` - if set to `true`, will perform exact search, which will be slower, but more accurate.
-You can use it to compare results of the search with different `hnsw_ef` values versus the ground truth.

-## Latency vs Throughput
+## 4. Balancing Latency and Throughput

-- There are two main approaches to measure the speed of search:
+When optimizing search performance, ;atency and throughput are two main metrics to consider:
-  - latency of the request - the time from the moment request is submitted to the moment a response is received
+- **Latency:** Time taken for a single request.
-  - throughput - the number of requests per second the system can handle
+- **Throughput:** Number of requests handled per second.

-Those approaches are not mutually exclusive, but in some cases it might be preferable to optimize for one or another.
+The following optimization approaches are not mutually exclusive, but in some cases it might be preferable to optimize for one or another.

+### Minimizing Latency

-To prefer minimizing latency, you can set up Qdrant to use as many cores as possible for a single request\.
+To minimize latency, you can set up Qdrant to use as many cores as possible for a single request.
 You can do this by setting the number of segments in the collection to be equal to the number of cores in the system.

 In this case, each segment will be processed in parallel, and the final result will be obtained faster.

 ```http
 PUT /collections/{collection_name}